vttale/serve-stale/README.md

    contain BCP 14 [RFC2119] key words, but does convey the natural language connotation that data becomes unusable past TTL expiry.

-   Several recursive resolver operators, including Akamai, currently use stale data for answers in some way.
-A number of recursive resolver packages (including BIND, Knot, OpenDNS, Unbound) provide options to use stale data.
+   As of the time of this writing, several large-scale operators use stale data for answers in some way.
+A number of recursive resolver packages, including BIND, Knot, OpenDNS, and Unbound, provide options to use stale data.
 Apple MacOS can also use stale data as part of the Happy Eyeballs algorithms in mDNSResponder.
 The collective operational experience is that using stale data can provide significant benefit with minimal downside.